fbpx

 We know this news comes at a challenging time for many of our customers experiencing a range of financial pressures.
 If you're concerned about this increase, there is support available:

 • Check that you're receiving all available financial help using an online benefits calculator.
-We recommend Turn2Us and Entitled To
+We recommend Turn2Us and entitled to.

-• Visit our help paying your bills page which has links to a range of local and national support services
+• Visit our help paying your bills page which has links to a range of local and national support services.

 What action do I need to take if I receive Universal Credit?